Capecitabine and docetaxel (Taxotere ®) chemotherapy

 Your course of capecitabine and docetaxel

-You will have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
+You will have chemotherapy as a course of several sessions (cycles) of treatment over a few months.
 Each cycle of capecitabine and docetaxel takes 21 days (three weeks).

-On the first day, you will have docetaxel and start taking the two week course of capecitabine tablets.
+On the first day, you will have docetaxel.
+You will also start taking a two-week course of capecitabine tablets.
 When you have finished taking these tablets, you will have no treatment for a week.

 Before you go home, the nurse or pharmacist will also give you anti-sickness drugs to take at home.
 They may also give you anti-diarrhoea tablets if you need them.
-Take all your tablets exactly as they have been explained to you.
+Take all your tablets exactly as explained to you.

 We explain the most common side effects of capecitabine and docetaxel here.
 But we don’t include all the rare ones that are unlikely to affect you.